canjs/canjs/guides/getting-started-tutorial/app-state.md

 In our application, we setup routing by:

-- defining the properties of our Application State object,
+- defining the properties of our AppState object,
 - binding that object to the route with a call to `can.route.map`, and
 - calling `can.route.ready()`, which sets up two-way binding between the browser's window.location.hash and the `can.route`'s internal `can.Map`.

-Unless we specify otherwise, which we'll see how to do below, *each property we define on our Application State will map to a potential route*.
-In the Application State we've defined, we will, by default, have the following *potential* routes:
+Unless we specify otherwise, which we'll see how to do below, *each property we define on our  AppState will map to a potential route*.
+In the AppState we've defined, we will, by default, have the following *potential* routes:

 - restaurant